-Additionally, people who feel better when fasting and skipping meals and have the flattest stomachs when they first wake up are likely to have SIBO, as this will prevent the bacterial from gorging on our food, producing gas and replicating.
+Additionally, people who feel better when fasting and skipping meals and have the flattest stomachs when they first wake up are likely to have SIBO, as this will prevent the bacteria from gorging on our food, producing gas and replicating.

-What Causes SIBO
+What Causes SIBO?

 Hypothyroidism in itself may contribute to SIBO because of its propensity to slow down gut motility.
-A 2017 study also tied the use of levothyroxine to SIBO, however, I’m not sure if this is a chicken or egg thing…
+A 2017 study also tied the use of levothyroxine to SIBO — however, I’m not sure if this is a chicken or egg thing…

 How to Test for SIBO